OLC-Bioinformatics/COWBAT/docs/installation.md

 Use the database setup script included in OLCTools.
 This will download and set up all required databases.

 NOTE: If you want rMLST databases, you must contact Keith Jolley (keith.jolley@zoo.ox.ac.uk) for an account, and for the necessary keys.

+IMPORTANT NOTE: The `-c` flag should be provided with the path to the directory where `secret.txt` is stored, not to the `secret.txt` itself.

 ```
 python -m databasesetup.database_setup -d /PATH/TO/DESIRED/LOCATION -c /PATH/TO/RMLST/CREDENTIALS